luismiguelcasadodiaz/philosophers/README.md

 /* ************************************************************************** */
-/* t_moni_set() helper funcion to test a CLI argument in the right field      */ /* forks       Holds a pointer to all available mutexes                       */ /* threads_ids Holds a pointer to all available threads identificators        */ /* num_phi     Holds CLI number of philosophers to simulate                   */ /* ttd         Holds CLI time to die since the beginning of the last meal     */ /*             or the beginning of the simulation                             */ /* tte         Holds CLI time to eat                                          */ /* tts         Holds CLI time to sleep                                        */ /* num_lunchs  Holds CLI optional number of times must eat.                   */ /* sim_ini_ms  Holds a pointer to a time stamp for simulation initiation      */ /* casualty    Holds a pointer to a flag reporting if any philo died          */ /* mynum       Holds the number of this philosopher                           */ /* fork_l      Holds fork number to use with left hand                        */ /* fork_r      Holds fork number to use with right hand                       */ /* ************************************************************************** */
+/* t_moni_set() helper funcion to test a CLI argument in the right field      */ /* forks       Holds a pointer to all available mutexes                       */ /* threads_ids Holds a pointer to all available threads identifications        */ /* num_phi     Holds CLI number of philosophers to simulate                   */ /* ttd         Holds CLI time to die since the beginning of the last meal     */ /*             or the beginning of the simulation                             */ /* tte         Holds CLI time to eat                                          */ /* tts         Holds CLI time to sleep                                        */ /* num_lunchs  Holds CLI optional number of times must eat.                   */ /* sim_ini_ms  Holds a pointer to a timestamp for simulation initiation      */ /* casualty    Holds a pointer to a flag reporting if any Philo died          */ /* mynum       Holds the number of this philosopher                           */ /* fork_l      Holds fork number to use with left hand                        */ /* fork_r      Holds fork number to use with right hand                       */ /* ************************************************************************** */

 ```
 Philosophers get numbers from 1 to num_phi that is stored in mynum.
 Each Philosopher has a fork for the left hand.
 The left hand's fork has same number than philosopher number has.
-The right fork is mynum + 1 for all philosophers but philosopher num_phi, whose right hand fork is the number one.
+The right fork is mynum + 1 for all philosophers but philosopher num_phi, whose right-hand fork is the number one.

 ![image](https://github.com/user-attachments/assets/a5e028c6-1d6a-40bb-8437-4de2c58647ae)

-As forks is an arrray of mutexes, fork[0] is reserved to sincronize screen output. fork[1]..fork[num_phi] are mutexes for forks. fork[num_phi + 1] will sincronize the start.
+As forks is an array of mutexes, fork[0] is reserved to synchronize screen output. fork[1]..fork[num_phi] are mutexes for forks. fork[num_phi + 1] will sincronize the start.
 Fork[num_phi + 2] will protect write/read of casualty variable.

 memory allocation for Forks and thread_ids is done once arg_ok validates command line arguments.

-Worths to pay attention to the special case of two philosophers:
+It is worth paying attention to the special case of two philosophers:

 ![image](https://github.com/user-attachments/assets/443de854-48db-4833-8928-7aaec58e84ec)